 Many venues hire event managers to deal with enquiries to hire their event spaces.
 Venues include clubs, arenas like the O2, sporting venues such as Wembley Stadium, hotels such as The Savoy, and historical buildings such as Hampton Court Palace and museums like the Science Museum, to name a few.
 Different venues lend themselves to different types of events.
 For example, hotels can be perfect venues for weddings, private parties, conferences and meetings but not so good for a festival or sporting event.
 Event managers working in venues can help with the selling of their event spaces to customers.
 Depending on the customers’ needs, they may also get involved in all areas of running the event.

 Event teams within a Charity

 Most charities have event teams.
-Charity events are predominantly focused around fundraising to raise money for their cause.
+Charity events are predominantly focused on fundraising to raise money for their cause.
 These events can range from sporting or challenge events, galas or balls and the list goes on.
-Generally they help to organise new and innovative fundraising events.
+Generally, they help to organise new and innovative fundraising events.

 What skills do event managers need to have?

 Here are some of the skills that event managers use.
 Think about your skills.
 Are you any of the following?

 - A natural communicator (which is different to being the loudest!)

 - Someone who likes to travel